 ATD: My next goal is to translate my book into Japanese.
 There continues to be a sharp divide between American studies and East Asian studies, and much of this has to do with the language issue.
 I would especially want the Japanese general public to know about this history of reproduction during the turbulent decades in Japanese history, as many of the topics remain highly relevant today.
 For example, in order to deal with the issue of low fertility in Japan, a trend that many politicians are struggling to reverse, it’s important to look back into history to understand how reproductive issues have appeared in national/transnational discourses and how women have taken part in and responded to these discourses.
 Additionally, over the past year, there’s been a rise in national attention to the cases of forced sterilization performed under a law that passed during the US Occupation of Japan (Eugenic Protection Law).
 I cover the background and discussions surrounding this law—how reproductive control, including (semi-forced) sterilization, was seen as a key to Japan’s racial and national recovery after World War II.
 This knowledge, I believe, would be helpful in understanding the politics of reproduction today, which have been shaped by events, laws, and movements from over half-a-century ago.

-Aiko Takeuchi-Demirci (American Studies, Brown University, Ph.D.) is a historian of reproductive politics, eugenics, and U.S.-Japan relations.
-She teaches reproductive issues from an international/transnational perspective at Stanford University.
-She is author of Contraceptive Diplomacy: Reproductive Politics and Imperial Ambitions in the United States and Japan.
+Aiko Takeuchi-Demirci (American Studies, Brown University, Ph.D.) is Assistant Professor of Sociology and Co-Director of Koç University Center for Asian Studies.
+She is author of award-winning book, Contraceptive Diplomacy: Reproductive Politics and Imperial Ambitions in the United States and Japan (Stanford University Press, 2018).

 NOTCHES: (re)marks on the history of sexuality is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.